Nightshadelink/hugo_asciidoctor/README.md

 # Hugo Asciidoctor

-Image that builds the "manuals.safri.net/doku"-documentation.
+Image that builds the ITP-documentation.

 Container with Hugo and Asciidoctor running in Alpine Linux.